13 Email Marketing Tips for Creating First-Class Emails (With Steps & Examples)

 People love stories.
 When we hear stories, our brain acts as if we are living them.
 What if we talk to our customers about something really enjoyable?

-Below are a couple of email marketing tips for getting your transactional email sound like a story:
+Below you’ll discover a couple of email marketing tips that will get your transactional email to sound like a story:

-- Write as if you are talking to a real person sitting next to you.
+- Write as if you are talking to a real person sitting next to you;

 - Include a short video to introduce your mission and ensure recipients you are a real person.
-You can use welcome drip series to set the scene.
+You can use a welcome drip series to set the scene.